ObjectModules/deploy/Mapping.md

 _People can have a different criteria but they have the same answer._

-Are you with me?
-I would think so.
+Are you with us?
+We would think so.
 But it sound unfair..
 Why?
 Because you have already the answer to your best search engine easily.
 How about your best food?
 Do you have already find one?

 This is the real world.